WSPR TV User Guide

 Once all filters in a message definition pass, a set of values are extracted.
 Generally, extraction is specified using the following tuple of parameters:

-divisor and modulus here specify how to extract the raw value from BigNum, while offset and slope are used to linearly transform the raw value into its decoded form:
+divisor and modulus here specify how to extract the raw value from BigNum, while start_value and step are used to linearly transform the raw value into its decoded form:

 raw_value = (BigNumber / divisor) % modulus